open-telemetry/opentelemetry.io/content/en/docs/collector/transforming-telemetry.md

 **Processor**:
 [span processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/spanprocessor)

-The
+You can use the
 [span processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/spanprocessor)
-can be used to change span status.
+to change span status.

-The following setting is required:
+The following settings are available:

 - `code:` Represents span status.
 One of the following values `Unset`, `Error`, `Ok`.